-I currently serve as a Reader in the Department of Sociology at Manchester Metropolitan University, where I teach both undergraduate and postgraduate courses and supervise PhD students.
-Additionally, I co-direct the Contemporary Intimacies, Sexualities, and Genders (CISG) Research Group, an interdisciplinary network that investigates the evolving landscape of personal relationships and intimacies.
-More information about our work can be found here.
+I’m a Reader in Sociology at Manchester Metropolitan University, where I teach at undergraduate and postgraduate level and supervise PhD students.
+I also co-direct the Contemporary Intimacies, Sexualities and Genders (CISG) Research Group – an interdisciplinary network exploring how relationships, identities and intimacies are changing in today’s world.
+You can read more about our work here.

 My current projects focus on midlife intimacy, relationship breakdown, and digital dating practices.
 I specialise in a variety of qualitative methods, including interviews, focus groups, and critical discourse analysis.
 I have published extensively on: